-As part of the Coronavirus Relief Fund, the City is eligible to receive up to \$144,610 to address costs incurred related to the public health and public safety impacts of COVID-19.
-As part of the American Rescue Plan, the City is estimated to receive \$2.7 million to address costs related to COVID-19.
+As part of the Coronavirus Relief Fund, the City received \$144,610 to address costs incurred related to the public health and public safety impacts of COVID-19.
+As part of the American Rescue Plan, the City received \$2.7 million to provide additional relief to address costs related to COVID-19.
 Staff will continue to pursue additional Federal and State reimbursement for all City costs incurred.